Why Are Buildings In The Cyclades Painted Blue And White?

 Why are buildings in the Cyclades painted blue and white?

-You might think it’s because these two colours match the Greek flag, the azure sky, the blue sea and the white waves.
+So what is it with the white and blue?
+You might think it’s because these two colors match the Greek flag, the azure sky, the blue sea and the white waves.

 Whitewashed windmills Mykonos

-Since the white-washing was established, the islanders kept using limestone to paint their houses.
-The bright white colour helped reflect the sunlight and cool down the indoors temperatures.
+Since the white-washing was established, the islanders kept using lime to paint their houses.
+The bright white color helped reflect the sunlight and cool down the indoors temperatures.

-There was also another reason though – the pure, dazzling white was an uplifting colour during the times of war and misery that Greece went through.
+There was also another reason though – the pure, dazzling white was an uplifting color during the times of war and misery that Greece went through during WWII.

 How did this blue and white become so popular?

-In 1954, Queen Frederica organized a cruise in the Aegean.
-The participants were members of royal families and other important people of the times, and they were awe-struck with the wild beauty of the Cycladic islands.
+In 1954, Queen Frederica organized a cruise around the Aegean Sea.
+The participants were members of royal families and other important people of the times, and they were awe-struck by the wild beauty of the Cycladic islands.

 Blue and white are common colours in Greece

 A year later, Frederica approached the newly appointed Prime Minister Konstantinos Karamanlis.
-She showed him photos of well-preserved, white-washed houses in Mykonos, and suggested that it would be great advertising for Greece.
+She showed him photos of some white-washed houses in Mykonos, and suggested that it would be great advertising for Greece.

 She couldn’t be more right!
 Mykonos became one of the trendiest destinations of the 1960s and 1970s.
 Famous jetsetters, such as Grace Kelly and Jackie O, visited the remote island, and its popularity started soaring – and the legend lives on.